nocturlab/vi-v/design/README.md

 It can be cool if we can import already existing vlang project into Vi-v project.
 But it will be very difficult to implement and not really stable.

+## Module

+To set an hello world with modules, you basically just have to do this :

+You create modules file :
+![Workflow Hello World 01][workflow_hello_world_01] You will set an entry, and an output. entry and output can have values or just flow.

+And you use the module created before :
+![Workflow Hello World 02][workflow_hello_world_02]